ammarmplumber/ammarplumber.github.io/about.markdown

 published: true
 ---

-Hi, I'm Ammar, and I'm a generalist with particular interests in utopianism, behavioral science, spirituality, and education.
+Hi, I'm Ammar, and I'm a generalist with particular interests in early education, childhood development, behavioral/neuroscience, and spirituality.
 I'm eager to share the ideas that inspire me.

 Connect with me: